I Take It All Back -- I Love Blocking Wires!

 After blocking, I found that I had really over-pleated the seams by the stretching, almost like I had ironed them down.
 I could see spaced of unevenly stretched parts where I had been lazy/sloppy with my threading.
 So people, if you want it to be perfect, take your time.

-Stay tuned on my blog for my finished Catskill Cardi!
+See my finished Catskill Cardi!

 The next trial was the dreaded crescent shawl.
 I spent hours and hours pinning this baby out, it nearly killed me.
 Even worse, I used a yarn that had quite a bit of synthetics, and so the shawl lost all of its definition pretty fast, negating all of my work.
 Basically, it desperately needed a re-block, and this was going to be the day.